Data Protection Officer

 Your organisation must appoint a Data Protection Officer if you are a controller or processor of personal data and:

 (b) your core activities consist of processing requiring regular and systematic monitoring [such as CCTV or profiling] of people on a large scale, or,

-(c) your core activities consist of processing on a large scale of special (health etc.) data.
+(c) your core activities consist of processing on a large scale of special category (health etc.) data.

 Your DPO must have “professional” qualities and be an expert in both data protection law and practice.
 They must also have the ability to perform certain tasks such as:-

-(a) to tell you and advise you as to your obligations under both GDPR and any other UK or European data protection laws;
+(a) to inform you and advise you as to your obligations under both GDPR and any other data protection laws;

-(b) to monitor your compliance with the above laws, your own policies, to raise awareness amongst staff, train them and carry out audits;
+(b) to monitor your compliance with the above laws, your own policies, to raise awareness amongst staff, input on training and carry out audits;

 (c) to advise you in relation to any data protection impact assessment, and,